ForgeRock/openig-devops-guide/kubernetes/sample4-kubernetes/readme.md

     If the forgerock/openig-base image is not listed in the repositories, build the image as described in `../docker/sample1-base`.

+    If you have previously used the docker machine (and not minikube) these images may need to be built again as you are using a different docker environment.

 4. Create an ingress controller for minikube:<br>